SINTEF/sensapp/docs/DATAMODEL.md

 erDiagram

     SENSORS {
-        String name UK "Name of the sensor"
+        UUID id PK "UUID (v7 by default) of the sensor" String name "Name of the sensor"
-        UUID id PK "UUID (v7 by default) of the sensor" TypeEnum type PK "The type of the sensor (integer, float, string, boolean), part of the primary key" Serial unit FK "The unit of the sensor, for documentation purposes, if provided" }
+        TypeEnum type "The type of the sensor (integer, float, string, boolean, etc…)" Serial unit FK "The unit of the sensor, for documentation purposes, if provided" }